Ram 1500 vs GMC Sierra 1500 2026: Which Full-Size Truck Wins?

 The verdict

-Buy the Ram 1500 if on-road comfort, the coil-spring or air suspension ride quality, the HEMI V8 refinement, or Uconnect 5 infotainment are priorities.
-The Laramie with eTorque is the best daily-driver full-size truck under $60,000.
+Buy the Ram 1500 if on-road comfort, the coil/air suspension ride, the HEMI's refinement, or Uconnect 5 are your priorities.
+The Laramie with eTorque is the best daily-driver full-size truck under $60,000, and the one I'd park in my own driveway.

-Buy the GMC Sierra 1500 if maximum tow capacity (13,000 lb), the MultiPro tailgate, the Denali Ultimate interior, or the stronger Duramax diesel matter most.
-The SLT is the sweet-spot trim; Denali is for buyers cross-shopping Lincoln Navigator and F-150 Platinum.
+Buy the GMC Sierra 1500 if maximum tow (13,000 lb), the MultiPro tailgate, the Denali Ultimate cabin, or the stronger Duramax matter most.
+The SLT is the sweet spot; the Denali is for buyers cross-shopping a Navigator or F-150 Platinum.

 From the Buying Guide